fajri-rasid1st/fajri-rasid1st/README.md

 ## Hi 👋, I'm Fajri.

-An information systems student who has programming (IT) skills and interested in mobile application development especially Android using Flutter framework.
-I like to design the UI of an application using Figma software.
-I'm also happy and always open to learn new things and technologies.
+An information systems student who has programming skills and interested in mobile application development, especially Android using Flutter framework.
+I'm also able to create websites and design UI of an application.
+I'm happy and always open to learn new things and technologies.

 ### Tech Skills